maxloosmu/gsheet/README.md

 - Timer code is taken from: https://stackoverflow.com/questions/12711072/how-to-pause-app-scripts-until-spreadsheet-finishes-calculation
 - Function `scanDoc` is created to check the first 100 rows at the first 3 columns for the keyword IF.
 Upon detecting keyword IF in a row, the next row is checked for the keyword IF.
 If no IF is detected in next row, the current row's keyword's checkbox is blanked.
 If a IF is detected in next row, the function `startProcessing` is called to update the current row's keyword's checkbox's value.

+Results and Remarks
+- Features 8 and 9 now tested and works.
+- Feature 11 is about appearance and has been implemented based on my understanding of the requirement.
+- Features 8 and 9 were the last to be implemented because of the limitations of Google Apps Script (GAS).
+The GAS interpreter does not provide a ready means of scheduling the `onEdit` and `onChange` triggered processes, so a timer function has to be implemented as a scheduling hack to queue the 2 triggered processes.